 X-Shopify-Shop-Domain is used to identify the store that's associated with them.

-To receive webhooks, register a HTTPS endpoint on your app as a webhook receiver.
-Then, create a webhook subscription specifying your endpoint and the webhook topic that you wish to receive.
-Shopify will send your app a JSON or XML payload whenever an event for the subscribed topic occurs.
+To receive webhooks, you register a HTTPS endpoint on your app as a webhook receiver.
+Then, you create a webhook subscription specifying your endpoint and the webhook topic that you wish to receive.
+Shopify sends your app a JSON or XML payload whenever an event for the subscribed topic occurs.
 The payload contains a copy of object that triggered the event.

 Webhook subscriptions are scoped only to the app that they're registered to.
 This means that when a webhook subscription is registered to an app, other apps can't view, modify, or delete it.